James Cusack: Broadcasting career

 In 2011, it was announced that Cusack was to become the presenter for the weekend breakfast show on Capital in the North East.
 In 2015, he moved to the larger Yorkshire audience, to present the same show but for Capital Yorkshire.
 Cusack returned to TV work in 2016, this time to appear on-screen in a small non-recurring role in Coronation Street.
 Cusack also presented the Christmas lights event at Meadowhall, Sheffield for a number of years while at Capital.

 After three years at Capital, Cusack moved internally within the Global group of companies, to Heart in July 2018.
-He was part of Heart's Sunday lineup alongside JLS bandmember, Marvin Humes, and Spice girl, Emma Bunton.
+He was part of Heart's Sunday lineup alongside JLS member Marvin Humes and Spice Girl Emma Bunton.

 In December 2020, BBC Radio 1 announced that Cusack would begin presenting for them during the festive period.
-In 2021, he was invited back to present as part of BBC Radio 1’s Easter weekend lineup, before covering for Adele Roberts on Radio 1 Weekend Breakfast in July and August 2021.
+In 2021, he was invited back to present as part of BBC Radio 1's Easter weekend lineup, before covering for Adele Roberts on Radio 1 Weekend Breakfast in July and August 2021.
 He has since appeared on the schedule numerous times, including on New Year's Eve 2021 in the 5:30pm–9:30pm evening slot and covering for Matt Edmondson and Mollie King on the weekend 1pm-4pm show in January 2022.

-In 2022, Cusack has appeared more regularly on the BBC Radio 1 schedule, including appearing on the 10:30am-1pm weekend show in February 2022, broadcast from MediaCityUK in Salford, Greater Manchester, followed by regular shows in the 1pm-4pm weekend slot across April and May 2022.
+In 2022, Cusack has appeared more regularly on the BBC Radio 1 schedule, including appearing on the 10:30am–1pm weekend show in February 2022, broadcast from MediaCityUK in Salford, Greater Manchester, followed by regular shows in the 1pm–4pm weekend slot across April and May 2022.
 It is also the first time he has appeared on a weekday, covering the Friday afternoon show.

 In June 2023, Cusack cover-presented the Capital Liverpool weekday drivetime show for 4 months and now regularly appears as a presenter on Capital (radio network).

-Across 2023, Cusack has continued to appear as one of the main deputy presenters on BBC Radio 1 now covering a range of weekday and weekend shows on the network including the Friday to Sunday 1-4pm show, weekdays 1-3:30pm as a co-host with Vicky Hawkesworth, The Official Chart on Fridays at 4pm and as a co-host with Mollie King in September and October 2023.
+During 2023, Cusack has continued to appear as one of the main deputy presenters on BBC Radio 1 now covering a range of weekday and weekend shows on the network including the Friday to Sunday 1–4pm show, weekdays 1-3:30pm as a co-host with Vicky Hawkesworth, The Official Chart on Fridays at 4pm and as a co-host with Mollie King in September and October 2023.

 In January 2025, Cusack permanently joined Radio 1 to host its weekend breakfast show, broadcasting live from Salford.
 He replaced Sam MacGregor and Danni Diston, who took on the weekend afternoon show.